About Mallalli Falls

 It starts from where the Kumaradhara River takes an extreme dive of more than 1000 m and then takes a natural course leading to the Arabian Sea.
 Take in the beauty and behold the sights of the verdant jungles, the surrounding scenery, and the river diving deep from the origin of Mallalli Falls.

-Mallalli Falls is the most sought-after tourist destination to explore in Coorg, Karnataka.
+Mallalli Falls is the most sought-after tourist place to visit in Coorg, Karnataka.
 It is one of the bemusing natural beauties, frequently talked about together with the Abbey Falls, Kodagu.
 One cannot compare the heavenly beauty of Mallalli Falls with another water body in the state of Karnataka.

 Mallalli Falls is in its full form during the rainy season, plummeting from above in a sequence and in two levels.
 You can spot this jaw-dropping beauty from the foot of the Pushpagiri Hills.
 Keep walking to hear the divine sound of the water falling from above, increasing in decibel while you trek up towards this natural wonder.